The 8 Best Things to Do in Bhaktapur

 55 Window Palace

-The 55 Window Palace is located in the Durbar Square, and its name originates from the 55 beautifully carved wooden windows it has.
+The 55 Window Palace is located within the Bhaktapur Durbar Square, and its name originates from the 55 beautifully carved wooden windows it has.

 Taleju Temple and Golden Gate